Explore our Computer Information Systems programs

 Program credit hours: 57

-View the Programmer/Analyst program
+View the Systems Engineering program

 • With a Web Specialist background, you’ll be ready for a variety of careers in IT.
 Or, you can choose a specific path in areas related to web and online services, website development, or user interface (UI) and application development.